Twitter introduces feature to provide clarity on certain tweets

-(Reuters) - Twitter Inc (TWTR.N) said on Thursday it was introducing “notice”, a new feature that will provide more clarity to tweets by certain users that violate the social media company’s rules.
+June 27 (Reuters) - Twitter Inc said on Thursday it was introducing “notice”, a new feature that will provide more clarity to tweets by certain users that violate the social media company’s rules.

 In the past, Twitter had allowed such tweets to remain on its feed as they were in public interest, the company said.